 Some good examples are their crash pad and their chair.
 If you have a sensory-seeking kid, you know what abuse your couch and bed can take.
 Kids tend to dive bomb them and little by little, destroy them.
 Pillowfort will sell you a nice crash pad, and they use a smiling child lying prone on one of their pads in their display on Target.com.

 You might want to look at the dimensions.
 In my professional experience, most of my clients are looking for way more square footage to crash into.
 And when they are dysregulated, which is often, they aren’t going to be able to land squarely on such a small pad.
-Therapists use pad the size of a thick full mattress for a reason.
+Therapists use pad the size of a thick full mattress in their clinics for a reason.
 We are all safety, all the time.
-And we know what works.
+And we know what works to keep kids from cracking their heads on the floor.

 There are other choices for kids that seek movement, and they aren’t chairs.
 They are sensory diets, created by therapists with years of experience in evaluating and treating your child.
+Your OTR can give you simple activities you can do at home that target your child’s needs.
+I just taught a family how to do a vestibular input activity through telehealth.
+We can help you!
 Read Sensory Stimulation is not Sensory Treatment and Halloween With Sensory Sensitive Kids: The (Sensory) Tricks of the Holiday for more information on how Good OT treatment can help your child.

 Looking for information to help your hypermobile child with Down syndrome, Prader-Willi syndrome, or Ehlers-Danlos syndrome?

-The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is now available on Amazon as a read-only download and at Your Therapy Source as a printable and click-able download!
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years and Volume Two: The School Years are now available on Amazon as read-only downloads and at Your Therapy Source as printable and click-able downloads!